 Notwithstanding the rainfall events Council has still managed to deliver on key projects during the year.
-Detailed information on some of these projects are included on the following pages, but some of the key projects and work were:
+Detailed information on some of these projects is included on the following pages.
+Some of the key projects and work involved:

-- Amalgamation proposal and working through to the poll in April - 2012Representation arrangements and a by-election in Golden Bay - Processing of over 1000 resource consent applications - Running Ecofest in conjunction with Nelson City Council with over 5,000 residents attending the festival - Notification of Part 4 of the Tasman Resource Management Plan on Rivers and Lakes - Participation in the delivery of games, Fanzones and celebrations for the Rugby World Cup - Further development of Tasman's Great Taste cycle Trail - Adding a further four Community Cottages in Hill Street, Richmond - Completing reconstruction of the James Road Bridge that was destroyed in the 2010 floods - Commissioning the Takaka township fire mains - Upgrading stormwater and wastewater systems in Motueka - Upgrading of the wastewater systems in Murchison - Upgrading Mariri and Richmond Resource Recovery Centres - Installation of traffic signals at the Arbor Lea/Salisbury Road intersection - Completing accreditation as an 'International Safe Community'
+- Working through the amalgamation proposal to the poll in April - Reviewing 2012 Representation arrangements and having a by-election in Golden Bay - Processing of over 1000 resource consent and 1,300 building consent application - Running Ecofest in conjunction with Nelson City Council with over 5,000 residents attending the festival - Notifying Part 4 of the Tasman Resource Management Plan on Rivers and Lakes - Participating in the delivery of games, Fanzones and celebrations for the Rugby World Cup - Further developing Tasman's Great Taste Trail - Completing reconstruction of the James Road Bridge that was destroyed in the 2010 floods - Commissioning the Takaka township fire mains - Upgrading stormwater and wastewater systems in Motueka - Upgrading of the wastewater system in Murchison - Upgrading Mariri and Richmond Resource Recovery Centres - Installing traffic signals at the Arbor Lea/Salisbury Road intersection - Completing accreditation as an 'International Safe Community'

-Council also undertook a number of consultation processes during the year including on the 2012-2022 Long Term Plan which has enabled Council to consider and take into account residents views on the future direction for the district.
-Our thanks to everyone who participated any of the consultation processes during the year as we Council knows how much time people put into having input into Council decisions.
+Council also undertook a number of consultation processes during the year including on the 2012-2022 Long Term Plan which has enabled Council to consider and take into account residents' views on the future direction for the district.
+Our thanks to everyone who participated in any of the consultation processes during the year as Council knows how much time people put into having input into Council decisions.